SriVenkatesan23/Conway/README.md

 **Implementation Details**
-> Coded entirely in Java, using javax.Swing library
-> Can be run from desktop
+> Coded entirely in Java, using javax.Swing library.
+Can be run from desktop
->

 **Further Improvements**
 >1.
 Currently uses paint() to display grid and repaint() to update grid through generations.
 This causes the screen to flicker